 The Co-operative uses derivative financial instruments, such as financial contracts, to manage exposure to fluctuations in commodity prices and foreign currency exchange rates as part of its overall risk management program.
 The Co-operative's policy is not to use derivative financial instruments for speculative purposes.
-The Co-operative has chosen not to use hedge accounting for any derivative financial instruments.
-All derivative instruments are classified and recorded at fair value on the consolidated statements of financial position as either an asset or liability with changes in fair value recognized in comprehensive income.
+The Cooperative has chosen not to use hedge accounting for any derivative financial instruments.
+All derivative instruments are recognized on the trade date at fair value on the consolidated statements of financial position as either an asset or liability and subsequently at FVTPL.
 Realized gains or losses from financial derivatives are recognized as they occur.
 Unrealized gains or losses are recognized in comprehensive income at each respective reporting period-end.
-The fair value of these transactions is based upon the estimated amounts that would have been paid to, or received from, counterparties to settle the outstanding transactions with reference to the estimated future prices as of the reporting date.
+The fair value of these transactions is based on the estimated amounts that would have been paid to, or received from, counterparties to settle the outstanding transactions with reference to the estimated future prices as of the reporting date.